rkovatch/CS433-PathTraversal/README.md

 ## Attribution
 Google's experimental Gemini 2.0 Flash Thinking 01-21 model was used to generate static HTML templates and CSS stylesheets to serve as a starting point for the project.
 Prompt information is available as comments in the HTML templates, which can be found in the `templates` folder.
-All functional parts, including the entire Flask web server and all of its components, are the authors' own work.
+All functional parts, including the entire web server and all of its components, are the authors' own work.
+Some JavaScript code was adapted from GeeksforGeeks; attribution is provided in comments where applicable.
 Our use of the Netflix avatar constitutes fair use for educational purposes.